// Tools

 Agents are the compute workers that run model inference workloads in your project.
 Each agent registers with the platform, receives model assignments via the sync system, and reports health via heartbeats.

-• agents -- CRUD and event history for registered agents.
+• agents (default), CRUD and event history for registered agents (list, get, create, update, delete, events).

-• agents join-keys -- Manage one-time enrollment tokens used by new agent workers to register themselves.
+• agents join-keys, Manage one-time enrollment tokens used by new agent workers to register themselves (list, create, revoke).

-Both sections use a unified flag-based interface.
-The action is determined by which flag is present.
-Only one action flag may be specified at a time.
+The agents and agents join-keys groups use a unified flag-based interface: the action is determined by which flag is present, and only one action flag may be specified at a time.
+The remaining subcommands are positional verbs.

 Agents Usage Pattern